jimbotel/tjbot-nodered-flows/README.md

 ## LED voz (LED controlled via voice)

 This flow listens to the color request (in Spanish) and then set the LED color accordingly.
-The flow combines Speech to Text and Language Translation to translate the color name from Spanish to English.
+The flow combines Watson Speech to Text to capture the request and Watson Language Translator services to translate the color name from Spanish to English.

 Flow dependencies:
 * [Jean Carl's node-red-contrib-tjbot](https://github.com/jeancarl/node-red-contrib-tjbot): nodes "tjbot-listen", "tjbot-translate" and "tjbot-shine"